 An excel or Google sheet can work as a perfect CRM or project management.

-Our to-do list piles up every day specially because of first quadrant which are urgent and important tasks.
+Our to-do list piles up every day especially because of the first quadrant which is urgent and important tasks.

-These tasks needs immediate attention but you should not be the first and foremost person to perform these tasks.
+These tasks need immediate attention but you should not be the first and foremost person to perform these tasks.

 The best solution is delegation.

-For example if you have any data-entry job you can hire any remote worker who can get take care of this.
+For example, if you have a data-entry job you can hire any remote worker who can get take care of this.
 Tasks like calendar management, responding to emails, etc could be handled by virtual assistants.

-Complexity is the first and foremost thing which makes us run away from our tasks which results in procrastination.
+Complexity is the first and foremost thing that makes us run away from our tasks which results in procrastination.

-Streamlining our process makes whole process less complex and helps you in outsourcing and delegation.
+Streamlining our process makes the whole process less complex and helps you in outsourcing and delegation.

-If we can simplify our tasks we can make our task and life easier.
+If we can simplify our tasks we can make our tasks and life easier.

 For example instead of storing excel sheets on our computer hard drive we can use Google sheets to access them anywhere anytime and make them shareable.

 So the goal is to get more from limited resources and time by focusing on effectiveness.
-Efficiency and perfection will add up as you perform this productivity rituals.
+Efficiency and perfection will add up as you perform this productivity ritual.

-So what is magic sauce to manage our time?
+So what is the magic sauce to manage our time?

 Now, you know the secret.
-It’s organizing today for tomorrow.
-You must train your mind to focus on things (2nd quadrant) which helps achieve your long-term goals.
+It’s organized today for tomorrow.
+You must train your mind to focus on things (2nd quadrant) that helps achieve your long-term goals.